 Julian left Summerbee school at 16 to study drama at Poole college.
 "From there he went to study at the London Academy of Music and Dramatic Art," said she added.

 Acting was only Julian's second ambition.
 "When he was three, he returned from a visit to a farm wanting to be a farmer.
-When he realised that meant getting up early, he decided to be a clown," said Mrs Bleach.
+When he realised that meant getting up early, he decided to be a clown,"

 But Echo readers who tune in to Julian's terrifying performance as the most famous monster in literature will find laughter in short supply.